 Despite the ultra-affordable price tag, this quad comes with plenty of options.
-We greatly appreciate that there are three contouring shades in different bronze hues, allowing you to mix and match to find the most flattering one for you.
-The brightening shade adds the perfect contrasting pop.
+We greatly appreciate that it includes three contouring shades in different bronze hues, allowing you to mix and match to find the best one for you.
+The highlighting shade adds a pretty contrasting pop.

 Best Splurge: Tom Ford Shade & Illuminate Highlighter & Shader Duet

 Easy to apply with fingertips